Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations: About numerics for large-scale GLEs

-For the large-scale setting, it is crucial to exploit sparsity when available and to use state-of-the-art methods in every step of the \MOR algorithm presented in \Cref{sec:MORexplained}.
+For the large-scale setting, it is crucial to exploit sparsity when available and to use state-of-the-art methods in every step of the \MOR procedure presented in \Cref{sec:MORexplained}.
 Besides computational efficiency, we further aim for error certification and thus have to balance the errors of the different approximations.
-In more detail, we discuss the algorithm used to approximate the solutions of \eqref{eqn:GLE} and derive efficiently computable error estimates to certify the quality of the approximation in \Cref{subsec:app:GLE}.
-Then, in \Cref{subsec:red:err}, we show how the provided error estimate can be used to prevent instabilities and deterioration of accuracy in the \ROM.
+In more detail, we discuss the algorithm used to approximate the solutions of \eqref{eqn:GLE} and derive an error estimate to certify the quality of the approximation in \Cref{subsec:app:GLE}.
+Afterward, in \Cref{subsec:numerics:sec3} we examine the numerical efficiency of computing these error bounds, explicitly identifying scenarios in which we can attain both efficiency and error control, as well as scenarios in which only one of these properties can be guaranteed.
+We conclude with \Cref{subsec:red:err} where we show how the provided error estimate can be used to prevent instabilities and deterioration of accuracy in the \ROM for a certain class of \SLS.